 The heatmap and shape you created will pop back up.
 Now it’s time to have fun.
 This is where you can really get granular and refine your lists by adding all kinds of criteria.
 In fact, you’ll likely find criteria you may not have thought about before that would be perfect to add to help you better connect with your audience.

 Let’s make it simple.
 We’ll refine this list to identify homes that have children living in them.
 To do this, you’ll navigate to Criteria > Owner > Demographics > Children at Home and then choose ‘Yes’.
-Our results show 79 properties with this new criteria added.
+Our results show 79 properties with these new criteria added.
 Click ‘Make List’ and you’ve got your first (albeit very simple) segmented list.

 Master List refined with 1) Children at Home